Healthdirect Free Australian health advice you can count on.

 Read more on raisingchildren.net.au website

 Most children move from a cot to a bed between 18 months and 3 1/2 years.
-Learn when is the right time to move your child and how to make your house safe.
+Learn when it is right to move your child and how to make your house safe.

 Read more on Pregnancy, Birth & Baby website